 Photo by Pixabay

-If you are living in Lincolnshire then it is a good chance that you have heard about the upcoming celebrations planned for the 800th anniversary of the Magna Carta.
+If you are living in Lincolnshire then it is a good chance that you heard about the celebrations that took place for the 800th anniversary of the Magna Carta.

 What you may not know is why the Magna Carta is so important and why residents of Lincoln are celebrating its anniversary.

 The history of the Magna Carta is fairly complex and there’s a lot to learn.
 However, we’ve picked out the most interesting facts about the Magna Carta that are easy to remember and perfect for when you want to wow your friends with your knowledge.

 Magna Carta means ‘Great Charter’ in Latin, but it’s also known as Magna Carta Libertatum which is Latin for ‘The Great Charter of the Liberties’.

 The Magna Carta was commissioned by King John of England, who didn’t actually draw up the original wording of the Magna Carta – that was done by the Barons of England so they could include all of their demands.

 The Barons of England were powerful and wealthy, while the King had spent most of England’s wealth on a failed war with France.
 The Magna Carta was drawn up to broker peace between them.

 The Magna Carta was the first document to state that the King was not above the law.
 It also included rules for how justice would be dealt out across England, fishing rights, church rights and rules against false imprisonment.